 Limited infrastructure needs

 Overall, LPWAN infrastructure requirements fit neatly between those of Wi-Fi and cellular technologies.
-LPWANs require more infrastructure than Wi-Fi, but offer more benefits.
-And they need less infrastructure than cellular to keep devices connected—but LPWAN connectivity isn’t as ubiquitous as standard cellular.
-For certain use cases, LPWAN technology provides an ideal solution.
+LPWANs require more infrastructure than Wi-Fi but offer more benefits.
+And they need less infrastructure than cellular to keep devices connected — but LPWAN connectivity isn’t as ubiquitous as standard cellular.
+So, for certain use cases, LPWAN technology provides an ideal solution.

 Narrow bandwidth and advanced signal processing